Darren Purchese: Brand relationships

+In April 2023 Purchese was announced as brand ambassador for the Victorian-based business and cheese producer That's Amore Cheese.

 In 2012 Purchese collaborated with Connoisseur, an Australian ice cream producer, to design a new flavour to promote their "Uniquely Australian" range.
 Murray River Salted Caramel Swirl with Chocolate Coated Toasted Hazelnuts was offered on the Australian market in 2012/2013.